Building Data Science Teams Means Playing the Long Game

 2. Recognize and fix your recruitment process flaws

-A recent study by the Initiative for Analytics and Data Science Standards found a big disconnect between the skills that Data Scientists and Data Engineers list on their LinkedIn resumes, and the skills that employers require for Data Science and analytical roles.
-While candidates list a wide range of applicable hard and soft skills applicable to the field of Data Science, employers are recruiting for specific technical skills, especially specific programming languages.
+A recent study by the Initiative for Analytics and Data Science Standards found a big disconnect between the skills that Data Scientists and Data Engineers list on their LinkedIn resumes, and the skills that employers require for data science and analytical roles.
+While candidates list a wide range of applicable hard and soft skills which can be useful on a data science team, employers are recruiting for specific technical skills, especially specific programming languages.

-Regardless, the ongoing disconnect between Data Science recruitment requirements and the reality of the Data Science candidate pool out there is surely fueling an incapacity to find “good people” to train and develop.
+Regardless, the ongoing disconnect between data science recruitment requirements and the reality of the data science talent pool out there is surely fueling an incapacity to find “good people” to train and develop and build into a great data science team that delivers.
 They are simply being overlooked in the recruitment process.

-Many organizations don’t yet recognize the mix of talent and skills required to be successful when applying Data Science to business strategy.
+Many organizations don’t yet recognize the mix of talent and skills required to be successful when applying data science to business strategy.
 The reality is that no one, or even two, Data Scientists can cover all the bases, nor should they be expected to.
-You should, therefore, aim to develop a portfolio of individuals who collectively possess the talents you need.
+You should, therefore, aim to develop a portfolio of individuals who collectively possess the talents you need and work as a team.

-In our recent webinar, Data Science executives from Protective Life and Regions Bank both described similar strategies of hiring a diversity of Data Science talent in terms of hard and soft skill sets and even educational degrees.
-As experienced Data Analytics Managers in highly quantitative industries, these business leaders recognized that this is the only way to build and retain long term successful Data Science capabilities in their organizations.
+In our recent webinar, data science executives from Protective Life and Regions Bank both described similar strategies of hiring a diversity of talent into their data science teams in terms of hard and soft skill sets and even educational degrees.
+As experienced Data Analytics Managers in highly quantitative industries, these business leaders recognized that this is the only way to build and retain long term successful data science capabilities in their organizations.

-The first step to doing this is to the define talents you need as an organization over time, rather than defining a team member who has specific skills, or a skillset needed for a specific data project.
-Rather than thinking about investing $100,000+ in recruiting for a specific role, think about ways you can invest in developing the collection of skills and talents you need as an organization to be successful in your data efforts.
-You’d probably find that these go far beyond the typical “R” coding language and SQL capabilities that most companies recruit for when planning for Data Science initiatives.
+The first step to doing this is to define talents and skills that you need as an organization over time, rather than defining a specific data science team member who has specific skills, or a skillset needed for a specific data project.
+Rather than thinking about investing $100,000+ in recruiting for a specific role, think about ways you can invest in developing the collection of skills and talents you need as an organization to be successful in your data-related efforts.
+You’d probably find that these go far beyond the typical “R” coding language and SQL capabilities that most companies recruit for when planning for data science projects.

 4. Cross train on skills and talents